yxeri/building-block/README.md

 1. `yarn create next-app --typescript` to install Ne[](https://)xt.js
 2. `volta pin node@19.4` to add a specific version of Node in package.json, which Volta can use to decide which version to run in the project directory
-3. `volta pin yarn@1.22.19` to add a specific version of Yarn in package.json, which Volta can use to decide which version to run in the project directiory
+3. `volta pin yarn@1.22.19` to add a specific version of Yarn in package.json, which Volta can use to decide which version to run in the project directory
+4. `volta install node` to install the specific version of Node.
+5. `volta install yarn` to install the specific version of Yarn.
 4. `npx install-peerdeps --dev eslint-config-airbnb ` to install Airbnb eslint config
-5. `yarn add -D eslint-config-airbnb-typescript @typescript-eslint/eslint-plugin@^5.13.0
+5. `yarn add -D eslint-config-airbnb-typescript @typescript-eslint/eslint-plugin
-   @typescript-eslint/parser@^5.0.0` to install Airbnb TS eslint config
+   @typescript-eslint/parser` to install Airbnb TS eslint config
 6. `yarn add -D prettier eslint-config-prettier ` to install Prettier and Prettier config for eslint
 7. `npx husky-init && yarn   ` to install husky
 8. `yarn add -D @commitlint/cli @commitlint/config-conventional  ` to install commitlint
 9. `echo "module.exports = {extends: ['@commitlint/config-conventional']}" > commitlint.config.js` to create the config file for commitlint
 10. `npx husky add .husky/commit-msg  'npx --no -- commitlint --edit ${1}'` to add linting on commit messages in Husky
-11. Edit .husky/pre-commit and add `npx next lint`, replacing the existing command (usually `npm test`)
+11. Edit .husky/pre-commit and add `yarn next lint`, replacing the existing command (usually `npm test`)
 12. .eslintrc.json in root:

 ```